Accrediting a Continuing Professional Development Event

 CSEM CPD Support Office

 All requests for accreditation are managed through the CPD Support Office of the CSEM.
-For review and approval of your planned CPD activity, please contact:
+Please contact the CSEM before planning your activity:

 Canadian Society of Endocrinology and Metabolism